 Occasionally the Academy will run fundraising activities to provide additional resources for the school as it has no parent fundraising group.
-Last year parents and the local community helped raise funds to provide trim trail equipment to improve pupil engagement at play times.
 The Academy will not at any time use fundraising activities to provide day-to-day resources required for teaching and learning.
 It does not work with commercial or professional fundraisers at any time.
 Any activity or event held, is on the school site and no pressure to join in or donate is used at any time.
 All fundraising conforms to recognised standards.